 The film comes in the normal blue clamshell case with a single disc for Blu-ray.
 Inside is a paper with a digital code for the film with an ad for other Focus Features films on the flip side.

-The disc is front loaded with trailers from Little, Ma, and El Chicano.
+The disc is front loaded with trailers from Little

 The film boasts a lineup of actors that make you expect the film to be so much better.
 If you plan to watch the film, I at least suggest waiting until it comes to television.
 The disc offers next to nothing in special features for me to find a reason to suggest it, except for the diehard fans of this kind of film.